It took the software industry decades, and a litany of high-profile breaches, to adopt the concept of privacy and security by design.

 Coming AI regulations

-Responsible AI practices are quickly becoming codified into international law, not only mandating fairness but stipulating a rigid framework that only increases the importance of using a model performance management (MPM) platform.
+Responsible AI practices are quickly becoming codified into international law, not only mandating fairness but stipulating a rigid framework that only increases the importance of using an AI Observability platform.
 The EU and the US are quickly implementing wide-ranging rules to compel model transparency, as well as the use of XAI tools to provide an explanatory audit trail for regulators and auditors.

 The new rules rightly focus on the rights of data subjects, but more pointedly come with specific mandates for transparency and explainability.